napoleon's battles at divisional and one-half scales

 General de Brigade,

-diminishing neurons so I pretend to use Napoleon's Battles (henceforth
+quickly diminishing neurons so I pretend to use Napoleon's Battles

-divisional scale (NBd) whereas making the minimum possible number of
+(henceforth NB) at divisional scale (NBd) whereas making the minimum

 1. Generalities